-In this blog post, I provide a Windows 1903 Readiness SCCM Baseline that you can use to make sure that devices are compliant.
-The idea is that you are able to re-use Configuration Items for each new Windows 10 build.
+In this blog post, I provide a Windows 10 Readiness SCCM Baseline that you can use to make sure that devices are compliant.
+The idea is that you can re-use Configuration Items for each new Windows 10 build.

 Configuration Baselines for Windows as a Service